awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CreateDestination.md

       This access policy enables users in the AWS Account with ID 111111111111 to call **PutSubscriptionFilter** against the destination with ARN arn:aws:logs:*region*:999999999999:destination:testDestination\.
 Any other user's attempt to call PutSubscriptionFilter against this destination will be rejected\.

       To validate a user's privileges against an access policy, see [Using Policy Validator](https://docs.aws.amazon.com/IAM/latest/UserGuide/policies_policy-validator.html) in the *IAM User Guide*\.

+When you have finished, if you're using AWS Organizations for your cross\-account permissions, follow the steps in [Step 2: \(Only if using an organization\) Create an IAM role](CreateSubscriptionFilter-IAMrole.md)\.
+If you're granting permissions directly to the other account instead of using Organizations, you can skip that step and proceed to [Create a subscription filter](CreateSubscriptionFilter.md)\.